 Privacy Policy

-Purpose of this notice
+Purpose of this Notice

-This privacy notice sets out my commitment to data protection and confirms your individual rights under the General Data Protection Regulation (GDPR), as applied in the UK under the Data Protection Act 2018.
+This privacy notice sets out my commitment to data protection and confirms your individual rights under the General Data Protection Regulation (GDPR).
+As applied in the UK under the Data Protection Act 2018.

 This notice applies to prospective, current and previous counselling clients.